|Boulder, Colorado, USA

 Round Hill, VA, 20141, USA

-in the form of demonstration and instruction to Columbia Cemetery Conservation Corps volunteers.
+in the form of demonstration and instruction to me.
+I have shared this knowledge with other Columbia Cemetery Conservation Corps volunteers.

-The headstone resetting task was began again in 23 April 2002.
-As of Spring 2004, forty headstones had been reset.
-The 42nd headstone was reset in June 2007.
+The headstone resetting task was resumed on 23 April 2002.
+By Spring 2004, forty headstones had been reset.
+Two more headstones were reset by June 2007.

 Click on any surname in the 'Civil War Military Headstones Reset' table below for images of the headstone before and after being reset.
 Austin and Bound are the most graphic examples.

 New and Replacement American Civil War HeadstonesAs many as 31 American Civil War veterans interred in Columbia Cemetery did not have a headstone as of Spring 2002.
-Some veterans' graves never had a headstone; some headstones had been broken and lost.
+Most of these veterans' graves never had a headstone; 02 headstones had been broken.

-In Jun2003, another 10 applications were submitted to the US Department of Veterans' Affairs for government headstone.
+In Jun 2003, another 08 applications were submitted to the US Department of Veterans' Affairs for government headstone.
 The headstones arrived on 27 and 29 Oct 2003 and were set in November.

 In Spring 2004 a single application was submitted, the headstone received and set.